6a6ak/GitonVSCode/README.md

-Will add your Git user to vscode to push & pull repos and clone a ripo
+Will add your Git user to vscode to push, pull or clone a repos